Day 1 :

 - Travelling to St Moritz.

-- Members and guides extra expenses due to possible program variations.
+- Members and guides extra expenses due to unexpected program variations

 - Each group member taking part in the ski route is required to possess an at date license issued by the Mountaineering Federation valid in the Alps.